RayTracing/raytracing.github.io/README.md

 The _Ray Tracing in One Weekend_ series of books are now available to the public for free in PDF form, along with the accompanying source code.

-Releases are available [directly from GitHub][releases], or from Eric Haine's [Real-Time Rendering][] site.
+Releases are available [directly from GitHub][releases], or from Eric Haines's [Real-Time Rendering][] site.
 Alternatively, you can purchase the Kindle version of this series from [Amazon.com][].
 Half of the proceeds of these sales go to [Hack the Hood][], a really neat organization.